The Common Program of the People's Republic of China 1949-1954

 The CCP had two decades of experience in taxing the peasantry by 1949, developing various methods applicable to diverse socioeconomic conditions across China.
 Initial experiments with a proportional 15% tax on agricultural income evolved into a more nuanced graduated tax system, notably used during the Anti-Japanese War.
 Unable to implement radical wealth redistribution during the second United Front, the CCP employed a progressive tax schedule to maintain peasant support and build confidence.
 Recognizing the potential of tax policies beyond revenue collection, the CCP introduced incentives for increased production and used tax laws for propaganda and education, fostering patriotism and class consciousness.
 After the expulsion of the Japanese, the CCP adapted to new priorities, shifting from the previously established tax systems under the United Front.
 In 1946, as land reform regained prominence, the CCP opted for a proportional tax system, introducing a standard deduction per taxpaying household.
 This approach retained the progressive tax element, where the wealthy paid higher taxes, but it also shifted the burden towards middle-income households.
 Implemented from 1946 to 1949, this proportional tax system was administered by the Party and the PLA in post-land reform areas.

-Xue (2023) notices "First, the evolution of accounting in China occurred in a deeply underdeveloped profession within a huge country.
-The early stages of the field following the establishment of the People’s Republic were characterized by delays and lack of knowledge (and human capital), with a first wave of ‘demand’ for accounting knowledge and experts."
+The development of accounting in China unfolded within a vast nation with an underdeveloped profession.
+In the initial phases after the establishment of the People’s Republic, the field faced delays and shortages in knowledge and human capital, prompting an initial surge in demand for accounting expertise and professionals.
 Late 1949, China adopted a comprehensive economic accounting system, influenced by Soviet theory and experience.
 Initially implemented in industrial enterprises under the Northeast People's Government's Ministry of Industry, directives were issued to conduct physical asset inventories, establish statistical reporting, financial and cost accounting, budgetary control, production and cost standards, and clarify responsibilities within the organizational structure.
 The system emphasized mass participation, economic practices, production emulation campaigns, incentives, and worker involvement in management.
 On the national level, the GAC called for economic accounting in 1951, following earlier regulations on economic policy and administration.
 Starting from 1950, efforts were made to standardize accounting systems in state enterprises, with regulations covering budget preparation, review, and a census of industrial and mining enterprises in mid-1950.
 The government also provided guidance to private companies and small businesses on implementing accounting and invoice systems.

 The 1951 directive specified five methods for establishing the economic accounting system for industrial enterprises: (1) planned management involving production, labor productivity, and cost reduction targets, along with an "inspection system" to ensure goal attainment, (2) determination of required capital and allocation of excess funds among enterprises with inadequacies, (3) an independent accounting system, centralized credit transactions, and manager responsibility for profit performance, (4) granting enterprises the right to enter contracts for raw materials and product sales, and (5) the institution of a factory bonus fund plan, offering a bonus for overfulfillment of profit plans.